treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Names must begin with a letter and may not end with an underscore.
 * Only use letters, numbers and underscores in names.
 * Avoid the use of multiple consecutive underscores—these can be hard to read.
-* Use underscores where you would naturally include a space in name (first name becomes `first_name`).
+* Use underscores where you would naturally include a space in the name (first name becomes `first_name`).
 * Avoid abbreviations and if you have to use them make sure they are commonly understood.